The Projective Dynamic Logo Framework:

 D07 |

 Early sketch of the Gleason approach to Born's rule in the PDL context.
-Historical document: superseded at Level 1 by the full proof in D34. |
+Historical document: superseded at Level 1 by the full proof in D34, and at Level 2 by D46. |

 |